ialbluwi/11102-f25/policies.md

 ## Collaboration & Generative AI Use

 You are allowed to interact with your colleagues and use Generative AI while solving the practice exercises and self-assessment quizzes (provided that you avoid plain plagiarism, as explained below).
-However, you are expected to exercise good judgement regarding when and how to collaborate and/or use GenAI.
+However, you are expected to exercise good judgment regarding when and how to collaborate and/or use GenAI.
 Your goal should be to learn and check your learning, not just to get the work done.
 Otherwise, you won't do well in the proctored GenAI-free assessments.

 > Check the [Programming with GenAI page](/11102-f25/genai/#what-is-unhealthy-use-of-genai) for examples of healthy and unhealthy use of GenAI.
 {: .tip }